 Christopher J. Woodruff has been director of bands since fall 2018.
-He served as associate director of bands since fall 2006, and is interim director for 2017-18.
-He will begin serving as director in fall 2018.
+He served as associate director of bands since fall 2006, and was interim director for 2017-18.
 In addition to his responsibilities with the concert and athletic bands at Cal Poly, he teaches courses in music theory, music education and music appreciation.
 As instructor of trumpet, he also coaches the Cal Poly Brass Choir and teaches methods courses in brass pedagogy.

 Inspired by participation at various music institutes while in high school — including the Boston Symphony Orchestra’s Tanglewood Music Center — Woodruff pursued a bachelor’s degree in music education at Louisiana State University.
 He continued his studies in conducting at Northwestern University, where he received the Eckstein Band Conducting Grant and earned a master’s degree in music.
 His principal conducting teachers have included Frank Wickes, John Paynter, Stephen Peterson and Mallory Thompson.
 While in Chicago, Woodruff served as music director of the Spring Valley Concert Band and was a guest conductor for the Northshore Concert Band and the Northshore Chamber Orchestra.